 Air Exchange Rate

-The air exchange rate refers to how often the air purifier can filter the air in a room over a certain period.
-For homes with high occupancy or pets, higher air exchange rates are recommended to ensure that the air stays clean.
+The air exchange rate measures how frequently an air purifier can circulate and filter the air within a room over a given time.
+It is especially crucial for households with high occupancy or pets.

 Maximizing The Effectiveness Of Your Air Filter